 The first question you should ask yourself when choosing the perfect rod is which length is right for the majority of fly fishing you plan to do.
 Generally speaking, we always recommend using the longest tenkara rod you can get away with.
 This will give you more reach, help you keep more line off of the water and give you more control over your fly (one of the main benefits of tenkara fishing).

 A 12ft (360cm) tenkara rod is a very standard length for tenkara.
 But, if you live near pretty small streams with low, overhanging branches, then a shorter tenkara rod (say in the 11ft / 330cm range ) might let you cast and maneuver more easily under the canopy.

 In either case, you should decide on your tenkara fly fishing rod choice based on the waters you’ll fish the most.
 AND, keep in mind a longer rod will have the added versatility of giving you reach in more open sections of a stream while having the ability to be “fished shorter” by holding the rod above the handle and potentially even collapsing one segment.
 Further, pairing a long rod with a short level line is a very effective combination in smaller streams.

 - All tenkara rods are made for the average trout and other smaller species of fish: 8″ – 18″ (20 – 45cm).

 - All tenkara rods will handle the occasional 20+ incher (50cm +).
 So, if your targeted fish size is within those ranges, fish size should have little bearing on the rod choice: ANY ROD WILL WORK FINE.

-- If you’re constantly catching fish that are over 17 inches (43cm), then look at the Ito and Amago more seriously.
+- If you’re constantly catching big fish that are over 17 inches (43cm), then look at the big fish tenkara rods like the Ito and Amago more seriously.

-- With each rod being so versatile, it is hard to make the “wrong” choice, and we guarantee you will enjoy whichever tenkara rod you purchase.
+- As it is such a versatile rod, it is hard to make the “wrong” choice, and we guarantee you will enjoy whichever tenkara rod you purchase.